micahcourey/pet/README.md

 ```console
 $ mv pet /sites/all/modules
 ```
-* Enable the greeting module in the Drupal Modules menu.
+* Enable the pet module in the Drupal Modules menu.

 Technologies Used
 ----------